Commuting probabilities of infinite groups: An application to conjugacy ratios

-In this section we prove \cref{cg=dc} and \cref{converse}.
-An important ingredient in the proof of \cref{cg=dc} is the following reformulation of the definition of the conjugacy ratio with respect to a left- and right-F\o lner sequence.
+An important ingredient in the proof of \cref{cg=dc} is the following reformulation of the definition of the conjugacy ratio with respect to a left- and right-F\o lner sequence. \begin{prop} If $F$ is both left- and right-F\o lner then